How can you tell you have polymyalgia? Polymyalgia rheumatica symptoms mainly appear on each side of the body.

 Pain and Stiffness

 Initial polymyalgia rheumatica symptoms are aches experienced on the shoulders.
 Other symptoms are aches on the neck, buttocks, hips or thigh and upper arms.
 Stiffness in the affected parts of the body usually happen in the morning and manifests after being inactive for an extended period of time like after a long car ride.
 There is also a restricted range of motion in the painful areas.
-Pain and stiffness can also be felt in the knees or wrists but this are not the usual symptoms.
+Pain and stiffness can also be felt in the knees or wrists but these are not the usual symptoms.

 Other Polymyalgia Rheumatica Symptoms

-Causes of Polymyalgia Rheumatica
+Causes of PMR

 This condition may also have been developed based on the season which suggests that it may be triggered by a virus.
 However, no specific virus has been blamed for the occurrence of this illness.